vjk9000/GNN_recommender_system/README.md

 # How to run
 1. Run the `00` coded notebooks to set up all the necessary files.
 Beyond that, the rest can be run in any order.

+# Acknowledgements
+The dataset was obtained from the Amazon 2023 as found here: https://amazon-reviews-2023.github.io/

+@article{hou2024bridging,
+  title={Bridging Language and Items for Retrieval and Recommendation}, author={Hou, Yupeng and Li, Jiacheng and He, Zhankui and Yan, An and Chen, Xiusi and McAuley, Julian}, journal={arXiv preprint arXiv:2403.03952}, year={2024}
+}